Raja Ampat Regency incorporates around 600 islands off the north western tip of New Guinea, in Indonesia’s West Papua Province.

 |Raja Ampat National MPA See Map|

 |Location||Raja Ampat Islands in Central RA|

 According to the Köppen and Geiger classification, the climate in Raja Ampat is classified as tropical rainforest climate (Af).

 Air temperature in Raja Ampat averages year-round between 25C (night) and 30C (day).
 But due to the humidity it can often feel a lot hotter.

 Water temperature stays between 28C and 30C throughout the year.

 It can be windy all year round.
 During October – April the wind arrives from the northwest and central Raja Ampat is better protected than during May – September when the wind comes from the southeast.

 During the southeast monsoon months, the wind picks up and the sea can be choppy.
-Sea travel between islands can occasionally be limited, but otherwise water conditions for diving and snorkelling are not affected.
+Sea travel between islands can occasionally be limited, but otherwise water conditions for diving and snorkeling are not affected.
 However, this should not limit your experience as we adapt our schedules for your comfort and safety.

 Spells of rain occur throughout the year.
 However, during the southeast monsoon months there is a slightly higher chance of rainfall, although rarely all day long.
 Rain is often short lived and localized.